KupoDupo/World-of-Bits-D3/PLAN.md

 ## D3.a: Core mechanics (token collection and crafting)

+Focusing on core mechanics (token collection and crafting)\
-Key technical challenge: Can you assemble a map-based user interface using the Leaflet mapping framework?
+Key technical challenge: Can you assemble a map-based user interface using the Leaflet mapping framework?\
 Key gameplay challenge: Can players collect and craft tokens from nearby locations to finally make one of sufficiently high value?

 ### Steps for part a